dees040/Loca/README.md

 Loca
 ====

 Created a class for handling translations.
-I though maybe somebody find this useful.
+I though maybe somebody finds this useful.

 Table of contents
 -----------------